-- A synthesized CNAME record appearing in a response before the associated DNAME could be cached, when it should not have been.
-This was a regression introduced while addressing CVE-2016-8864.
-[RT #44318] - Fixed a crash when calling rndc stats on some Windows builds: some Visual Studio compilers generate code that crashes when the "%z" printf() format specifier is used.
-[RT #42380] - ECS clients with the option set to 0.0.0/0/0 or ::/0/0 were incorrectly getting a FOR-MERR response. - Windows installs were failing due to triggering UAC without the installation binary being signed. - A race condition in rbt/rbtdb was leading to INSISTs being triggered.
+- Fixed a crash when calling rndc stats on some Windows builds: some Visual Studio compilers generate code that crashes when the "%z" printf() format specifier is used.
+[RT #42380] - Windows installs were failing due to triggering UAC without the installation binary being signed. - A change in the internal binary representation of the RBT database node structure enabled a race condition to occur (especially when BIND was built with certain compilers or optimizer settings), leading to inconsistent database state which caused random assertion failures.
+[RT #42380]